 A number of Randomised Controlled Trials (RCTs) have been conducted using the ODM to guide fluid management during surgery.

-Most recently (March, 2018) British Journal of Anaesthesia published the biggest ever positive study into the use of Deltex’s ODM to guide fluid/drug therapy during anaesthesia.
-Importantly the paper focuses on major surgery undertaken on patients considered to be at low-moderate haemodynamic risk.
+In March, 2018 the British Journal of Anaesthesia published the biggest ever positive study into the use of Deltex’s ODM to guide fluid/drug therapy during anaesthesia.
+Importantly this paper focuses on major surgery undertaken on patients considered to be at low-moderate haemodynamic risk.
 It can be found here.

 The 420 patient, multicentre, randomised, controlled, researcher-blinded study is titled: Effect of goal-directed haemodynamic therapy on postoperative complications in low–moderate risk surgical patients: a multicentre randomised controlled trial (FEDORA trial), J.M.
 Calvo-Vecino, J. Ripollés-Melchor, M.G.
 Mythen, R. Casans-Francés, A. Balik, J.P.
 Artacho, E. Martínez-Hurtado, A. Serrano Romero, C. Fernández Pérez , S. Asuero de Lis